br3ndonland/inboard/docs/logging.md

 If the inboard Python package is installed from PyPI, the logging configuration can be easily customized as explained in the [Python logging configuration docs](https://docs.python.org/3/library/logging.config.html).

-!!!example "Example of a custom logging module"
+!!! example "Example of a custom logging module"

     ```py
     # /app/package/custom_logging.py: set with LOGGING_CONF=package.custom_logging